BEGIN YOUR Healing JOURNEY.

 Psychotherapy

-My therapeutic approach is holistic and integrative with a grounding in harm-reduction and trauma-informed principles and making use of somatic and mindfulness-based practices.
+My therapeutic approach is holistic and eclectic with a grounding in harm-reduction and trauma-informed principles and making use of somatic, parts-work, and mindfulness-based practices.

 Learn more